 Bernie Schaeffer – Bernie retired in 2002 following a 27 year career at Tri-Counties Regional Center, where he worked in numerous capacities including Director of Training and Information.
 Previously, Bernie was employed at a child guidance clinic and as school social worker, both in the Hartford, Connecticut area.
 Educated at Syracuse University, he later received graduate degrees in Social Work and Public Health from the University of Connecticut and the University of California, Berkeley.

-Heather Bennett – Heather is a Southern California native, who moved from San Diego to Santa Barbara in November 2009 to take the position of Director of Foundation and Corporate Development at Direct Relief International.
-In that role, she is responsible for managing strategic communications, assisting in programmatic design, and leading the acquisition of resources to support the objectives of the organization.
+Heather Bennett – Heather is a Southern California native, who moved from San Diego to Santa Barbara in 2009 to take the position of Director of Foundation and Corporate Development at Direct Relief.
+In that role, she is responsible for helping to manage strategic communications, assisting in programmatic design, and leading the acquisition of resources to support the objectives of the organization.
 Prior to joining Direct Relief, Heather worked at the Council of Community Clinics in San Diego, CA where she raised funds to help increase access to affordable and quality healthcare for low-income and uninsured people.
 Heather has a Bachelor of Arts in Anthropology and History from the University of California, Los Angeles, and has contributed numerous volunteer hours to nonprofit organizations including the American Diabetes Association, Susan G. Komen for the Cure, San Diego Council on Literacy, San Diego Refugee Forum, and the San Diego Food Bank.